This can help you to:

 - work out a co-parenting arrangement

-- See if you can work out how to share time with your kids between yourselves.
-If you’re on good terms, organise a sit-down and use a task organiser like Trello to help sort-out who’s doing what.
+- See if you can work out between you how to share time with your teen.
+If you’re on good terms, set aside time to talk.
+Use a task organiser like Trello to help sort out who’s doing what.

-- Use mediation if things are tense between you or you just want an impartial party involved.
+- Use mediation if things are tense between you, or if you just want an impartial party involved.
 You can use a private mediator or go through a family relationship centre.

-- Go through family court if mediation doesn’t work out, or there was violence in your relationship.
+- Go through the Family Court if mediation doesn’t work out, or if there was violence in your relationship.
 Your solicitor can sort this out for you.

 Keep your teen in mind

-- Try to keep arrangements simple and try and keep things as normal as possible, like keeping teens at the same school or finding a new place in the same suburb.
+Try to keep arrangements simple and as close to normal as possible.
+For example, you could keep your teen at the same school, or the parent who is moving out could agree to find a new place in the same suburb.

-- If there’s conflict between you and your ex-partner, it’s best to talk to your ex-partner directly.
-A text or an email will do, decide on a way of communicating that works for you both.
-Don’t use your teen as a messenger or ask them to report on what you’re ex is up to.
+If there’s future conflict between you and your ex-partner, it’s best to talk to them directly.
+Decide on a way of communicating that works for you both – a text, email or phone call would do.
+Don’t use your teen as a messenger or ask them to report on what your ex-partner is up to.
 It’s very stressful and upsetting if they feel they have to take sides.

 What to do to make things go smoothly

 Run through this checklist to help you stay on track: